Kekelii/UniGhana/README.md

-# Auth_supertokens_customUI
+# Uni Ghana

-## Implentationof supertokens with custom ui
+## Implentation of login

 ### Take note of the following before running code locally
-    Have a super tokens accout to get access to supertokens url and apikey

-    Have a mongodb Atlas cluster to save data to your database if you wish to save to a database

-    Or configure a database to store your data

-    All env_variables can be found in env_variables.js
+    npm install

+ `npm start` to start the application

 ## To run code
- `npm start` to start the application

 ## Give me a star